-FAV25 BMM Weston Ltd (parcel 1b and 1c) Land at Brent Road
+FAV22 BMM Weston Ltd (parcel 1b and 1c) Land at Brent Road

 - 1. The BMM Weston parcels 1b (figure 29) and 1c (figure 30) are allocated for residential development (Use Class C3). - 2.
-Development should: - a. enhance the setting of listed buildings around the site; - b. complement the character of Faversham Conservation Area; - c. take account of views of the Grade I listed Saint Mary Magdalene Church, Davington Priory from Bridge Street/Swing Bridge. - Development must take account of the high risk of flooding and include appropriate mitigation and avoid putting uses vulnerable to flood damage, including habitable rooms, at ground floor level.
+Development should: - a. enhance the setting of listed buildings around the site; - b. preserve or enhance the character or appearance of Faversham Conservation Area; - c. take account of views of the Grade I listed Saint Mary Magdalene Church, Davington Priory from Bridge Street/Swing Bridge. - 3.
+Development must take account of the high risk of flooding and include appropriate mitigation and avoid putting uses vulnerable to flood damage, including habitable rooms, at ground floor level. - 4.
+Development should have no adverse impact on Public Right of Way ZF40 and the King Charles III England Coast Path (KC3CP) National Trail which are in close proximity to this site, and contributions to the improvement of public footpaths in the vicinity of the site may be required.